All Episodes

 It can't just be that people are turning against it because they're becoming more informed and don't want this dog.

-Oh no, it has to be that the PR battle is being lost.
+Oh, no, it has to be that the PR battle is being lost.

 Do something to win the PR battle.

-I mean if I gotta tell you something, Washington Post, you need to think about something very seriously.
+Washington Post, you need to think about something very seriously.

 You guys are the PR firm.

-If that can't get you to 60 votes, then you are in deep trouble because you are dealing with a piece of excrement bill.
+If all this walking around money from the slush funds, $800 billion for payoffs, unlimited positive propaganda-like coverage from all these networks and newspapers, if that can't get you to 60 votes, then you are in deep trouble because you are dealing with a piece of excrement bill.

-Forty percent support it.
+40% support it.

-The big news in this poll is that 63% of the seasoned citizens oppose the Democrats on health care.
+However, the big news in this poll is that 63% of the seasoned citizens oppose the Democrats on health care.

 And this was before, ladies and gentlemen, the cheaper drug bill or amendment was defeated.